-The estate is located in the municipality of Saint-Laurent im Médoc
+The estate is located in the commune of Saint-Laurent Médoc

 (Haut-Médoc, Bordeaux).
 The origin goes back to the 13th century, originally called Château de Saint-Laurent.
-In 1427 Jean de Foix gave away the property to his foreman Carnet, who gave it its present name.
+In 1427, Jean de Foix gave the property to his stable master Carnet, who gave it its current name.
 In the Bordeaux Classification

-In 1855 it was ranked fourth (Quatrième Cru Classé).
-After an eventful history with many owners, the totally rundown estate in 1962 comes into the possession of Louis Lipschitz.
-As a result, the buildings were renovated and re-planted vineyards.
-Finally, in 1999, the property was owned by Bernard Magrez, who also owned the Château Pape-Clément
+In 1855 it received fourth place (Quatrième Cru Classé).
+After an eventful history with many owners, the totally derelict estate came into the possession of Louis Lipschitz in 1962.
+As a result, the buildings were renovated and vineyards replanted.
+Finally, in 1999, the property was owned by Bernard Magrez, who also owned the Château Pape-Clement

 belongs.
-This engaged as a consultant to the well-known oenologist Michel Rolland
+He hired the well-known oenologist Michel as a consultant Rolland

 (* 1947).
 The vineyards cover 48 hectares with the varieties Cabernet Sauvignon (50%), Merlot (39%), Cabernet Franc (11%).
 The long-lived red wine is aged for 18 months in 50% new barriques.
 The second wine is called "Les Douves de Carnet".